NubPaws/JavaSpaceInvaders/README.md

-# JavaSpaceInvaders
-Space Invaders in native Java code.
+# Java Space Invaders
-Works with Java 7 and above.
+A recreation of the Space Invaders arcade game made in native Java 7.
+The entire project is self contained, utilizing Java's Swing and AWT libraries.
+The goal of this project was to build a gaming framework that is native to Java for future projects.

 # Download
 If you are intereseted in playing the game you can [download it from the release page](https://github.com/NubPaws/JavaSpaceInvaders/releases/tag/Release)